-Irritable bowel syndrome, or IBS, is a set of symptoms that impact your digestive system.
-It’s a common but unpleasant gastrointestinal disorder.
-People with IBS have excessive gas, abdominal pain, and cramps.
+Irritable bowel syndrome, or IBS, is a group of symptoms that affect your digestive system.
+It’s a common but uncomfortable gastrointestinal disorder.
+People with IBS get excessive gas, abdominal pain and cramps.

 Who is at risk of getting IBS?

-The condition usually occurs in people in their late teens to early 40s.
+The condition most often occurs in people in their late teens to early 40s.
 Women can be twice as likely as men to get IBS.
-IBS can happen to multiple family members.
+IBS may happen to multiple family members.

-You might be at greater risk if you have:
+You might be at higher risk if you have:

 - Family history of IBS